Drywall holes happen — from doorknobs, furniture, or simple wear and tear.

-How To Patch A Small Drywall Hole
+How To Patch A Tiny Drywall Hole

 Examples: Door knob holes, recessed light move, electrician fishing holes, plumber left holes

-Patching A Hole With Drywall
+Patching A Small Hole With Drywall

 When using a small piece of drywall to patch a drywall hole, there are actually two different methods: